Are you thinking about investing in Litecoin? You probably think Litecoin has potential. But you need to make sure you keep your Litecoin safe.

 Best Litecoin Wallet: Web Wallets

 Services like Coinbase and other web-based wallet services have advantages and disadvantages.
 A web wallet is really a type of cryptocurrency wallet that a person can access through a web browser.
-Sometimes, they are referred to as ‘hot wallets’, and are vulnerable to hacking because they work on a centralised system.
+Sometimes, they are referred to as ‘hot wallets’, and are vulnerable to hacking because they work on a centralized system.

 What this means is that Coinbase (for example) have full control of the keys to your wallet.
 So, if Coinbase was hacked, the hackers could steal your wallet keys from Coinbase.
 This takes the security out of your hands, which is never a good thing.